- Sort All Books

 —Library Journal, 1/15/2010

 Michael J. Hyde is University Distinguished Professor of Communication Ethics in the Department of Communication and is on the faculty of the Program for Bioethics, Health and Society in the School of Medicine, Wake Forest University.
 He is the author of The Life-Giving Gift of Acknowledgment and the award-winning The Call of Conscience.
-In addition, he is the editor of The Ethos of Rhetoric and Communication Philosophy and the Technological Age; with Walter Jost he co-edited Rhetoric and Hermeneutics in Our Time.
+In addition, he is the editor of The Ethos of Rhetoric and Communication Philosophy and the Technological Age; with Walter Jost he co-edited Rhetoric and Hermeneutics in Our Time; and he is co-editor of After the Genome - A Language for Our Biotechnological Future.
 He and his wife live in Winston-Salem, North Carolina.

 Best Book Award - 2010 - National Communication Association, Communication Ethics Division - Winner